 They focus on death causes that are predicted relatively strongly by levels of social support: cancer, cardiovascular disease, drug overdose, and suicide.
 They write: “We present cause-specific estimates in order, from least expected to be predicted by social support to most expected.”

-They claim to find that “the number of online friendships is not significantly related to decreased mortality due to cancer but is for cardiovascular disease (91%; 95% CI: 87–96%) and even more so for drug overdose (78%; 95% CI: 70–87%) and suicide (73%; 95% CI: 66–80%).
+They find that “the number of online friendships is not significantly related to decreased mortality due to cancer but is for cardiovascular disease (91%; 95% CI: 87–96%) and even more so for drug overdose (78%; 95% CI: 70–87%) and suicide (73%; 95% CI: 66–80%).
 Moreover, when we separately analyze initiated and accepted friendships, the results suggest that accepted friendships are driving the overall relationship, as we previously showed in Fig. 1.”
 Here are the graphs:

 I see no reason to believe that “accepted friendships are driving the overall relationship.”
 Rather, the three friend-related activities (friend count, friendships initiated, and friendships accepted) are clearly interrelated.
 The difference in the relative mortality risk is not as great as the graph makes it seem; moreover, for drug overdose and suicide, there are all sorts of confounding factors that could affect the figures (including situations where their online access was restricted).